jpda/jpda.github.io/_posts/2019-10-31-adding-oidc-to-legacy-systems.md

 ![layout](img/apache-jwt-00.png "layout")

+Our layout is straightforward.
+We have our original old app (we'll call it `old-app.example.com`) and our front-end (`myapp.example.com`).
+We'll need to make sure DNS resolves on the Apache host for `old-app.example.com` and that our old app server is configured for that host header or to accept all names.
+If it's not in your local DNS, you could add it to `/etc/hosts` for local resolution.

+Next we'll want to make sure `myapp.example.com` resolves to our Apache server.
+You would likely want to use named virtual hosts here, although you could get away with `*` if you wanted.
+My virtual host on `:80` is just redirecting to `:443` - yours may need to do something different.

+Lastly you'll want to make sure you have any TLS certs available and installed on the Apache host.

+I'm using Apache 2.4.* on Ubuntu 18.04, with binaries for `mod_auth_openidc` 2.3.3, which is available in the universe repositories.

 ## Considerations

 Since we're usurping the user path to the app, we'll need to make sure we manipulate the network environment &amp; DNS in a way to make the app either inaccessible or unusable if someone was to hit it directly.
 If hosted in Azure, this could be something like a two-subnet VNet, one subnet with the app and the other with the proxy, with NSGs locking down the app subnet to only allow traffic from the proxy subnet.
 On-prem there are myraid ways to segment networks and restrict access.